Lumi-supercomputer/LUMI-training-materials/docs/2day-next/205-Containers.md

 TCP sockets in MPI, completely killing scalability.
 Containers that expect the knem kernel extension for good intra-node MPI performance may not run as efficiently as LUMI uses xpmem instead.

-So the **"bring your own userland and run it on a system-optimised kernel"** idea that proponents of containers promote, has **two major flaws**

-1. Every set of userland libraries comes with certain expectations for kernel versions, kernel drivers and their versions, etc. If these expectations are not met, the container may not work at all or may work inefficiently.

-2. Support for specific hardware is not done in the kernel alone.
-Most of the support for hardware, is actually in userland.
-E.g., part of the support for the SlingShot network, is in the libfabric library and its CXI provider, which are userland elements.
-Container promoters will tell you that is not a problem and that you can inject those libraries in the container, but the reality is that that strategy not always works, as the library you have on the system may not be the right version for the container, or may need other libraries that conflict with the versions in the container.

-    And obviously support for a specific instruction set, is also in userland.
-If a binary is not compiled to benefit from the additional speed of new instructions in a newer architecture, no container runtime can inject that support.

 ## But what can they then do on LUMI?